The Best RV Resorts for Glamping

 Catch Fish for Supper

-While I was here I was slammen em in everyday.
+While I was here I was fishing em in every day.
 I’d get up early and get work done.
 When the sun would come up I’d grab my rod, slap a shrimp onto my hook and within minutes would have fish on the line.
 It was insane, seriously insane.

-Non-stop action ever single day just steps from our 5th wheel!
+Non-stop action every single day just steps from our 5th wheel!
 I couldn’t believe it.
-I would fish either until I ran out of shrimp or Danielle would call me to come have breakfast with the family.
+I would fish either until I ran out of shrimp or Danielle would call me to come to have breakfast with the family.
 I even caught a tarpon one evening!